 It’s happening, the US is currently dealing with major economic inflation and that is having a cascading effect on almost all consumer industries: gasoline, food price, coffee price, car repairs, retail services, flights—you name it, the price has probably gone up.
-What industries affect retail cannabis price?
+What industries affect retail cannabis prices?
 The reasons behind this are complex and political, which is not the focus of today’s post.
-Rather, we want to take a look how the cannabis industry is integrated into the rest of the economy and how changes in those industries also impact costs.
+Rather, we want to take a look at how the cannabis industry is integrated into the rest of the economy and how changes in those industries also impact costs.

 There are five relatively independent industries that have a big impact on the cannabis industry, and those have their own relationships with other industries (and with each other).
 Of course, this list isn’t exhaustive but rather is meant to help us get an idea of how the cannabis industry can be affected.
 Let’s take a look at the five we’ll focus on:

 Fertilizers – What industries affect retail cannabis prices?